 Dr. Alberto Bedogni is Director of the Regional Center for Prevention, Diagnosis and Treatment of Medication and Radiation-related Bone Diseases of the Head and Neck since 2014.
 He is Assistant professor of Maxillofacial Surgery at the Department of Neurosciences-DNS, University of Padua, and Consultant at the Unit of Maxillofacial Surgery, Hospital Trust of Padua.
 His basic and clinical research focuses upon osteonecrosis of the jaws, bio-molecular markers in head & neck cancer, peripheral nerve regeneration, regenerative medicine and development of CAD-CAM customized titanium prototypes for jawbone reconstruction.
 He is coordinator of the Expert Panel Committee of the Italian Societies of Maxillofacial Surgery (SICMF) and Oral Medicine and Pathology (SIPMO) and is co-author of the Italian Recommendations for the prevention, diagnosis and treatment of MRONJ published in 2013.
 He also actively contributed to the preparation of the guidelines on prevention of bisphosphonate-related ONJ in the cancer population, on behalf of the Italian Ministry of Health (2014).
 He has been coordinator of a research team who published several clinical papers in the last 10 years on the prevention, treatment and pathogenesis of BRONJ and few of the very initial reports on bevacizumab and sunitinib-related ONJ.
 He contributed to develop an international network of clinical research centres and promoted several multicentre studies on MRONJ.

-Dr Stefano Fedele is Head of Department of Clinical Research at University College London, Eastman Dental Institute and Senior Clinical Lecturer in Oral Medicine.
+Professor Stefano Fedele is Head of Department of Clinical Research and Full Professor of Oral Medicine at University College London, Eastman Dental Institute.
 His research activities focus upon clinical and translational research in Oral Medicine with a special interest in MRONJ.
-Through international collaboration he set up a network of centres collecting clinical data and DNA of a large cohort of MRONJ patients and drug-exposed controls to inform clinical and pharmacogenetic (genetic predisposition) studies.
-He has led a team of international investigators to publish a number of research papers on the non-exposed variant of MORNJ. the inaccuracy of MRONJ definition and classification, and the need for CT scan for accurate staging of MRONJ.
-He has also reported on the time to onset of MRONJ and the management of patients at risk of MRONJ.
-Twenty-eight sites from seven countries have contributed to his Genome Wide Association study (GWAs), which over the last 7 years has collected DNA from ~1,000 MRONJ patients and drug-exposed controls, and is currently in the replication phase with final results expected in late 2017.
+Through international collaboration he set up a network of centers collecting clinical data and DNA of a cohort of MRONJ patients and drug-exposed controls to inform clinical and pharmacogenetic (genetic predisposition) studies.
+He has led a team of international investigators to publish a number of research papers on the non-exposed variant of MORNJ, which led to the revision of MORNJ definition by the AAOMS.
+Twenty-eight sites from seven countries have contributed to his Genome Wide Association study (GWAs), which over the last 7 years has collected DNA from ~1,000 MRONJ patients and has identified, for the first time, a genetic variant significantly associated with the risk of MORNJ development.

 - Professor and Head, Clinic of Hospital Dentistry, 2010-present